CommonWealthRobotics/bowler-kernel/design.md

   - Scripts may depend on Bowler libraries specified by a Git File URI.
     - By default, resolution uses GitFS to pull the script.
     - If the URI resolves to a Bowler library that has been dev'd, then the dev'd version must be used instead of the version from the remote.
   - If credentials are required to resolve a dependency, the kernel must try to load them from the local environment first.
-If that fails, the kernel must ask the IDE for authentication.
-The authentication received from the IDE must not be stored on disk.
-If no IDE is available, dependency resolution fails and an exception is thrown at the call site.
+If that fails, the kernel must ask the client for authentication.
+The authentication received from the client must not be stored on disk.
+If no client is available, dependency resolution fails and an exception is thrown at the call site.
 - A script may be given arguments via a list of objects when it is invoked.
 - A script may return an object when it returns.
 - !
 RFC: How are these objects serialized?